umar1122/Setting-Up-Active-Directory-DHCP-and-DNS-on-Windows-Server-2022-make-complete-documentation/active-directory-homelab.md

 Once the server came back up, I confirmed AD had built out DNS automatically:

 - Forward lookup zone for `int.acme.com` was already there, including the A record for DC01
-- **Reverse lookup zone was missing** — AD doesn't create this for you, so I added it manually:
+- **Reverse lookup zone was missing**.
+AD doesn't create this for you, so I added it manually:
   - New Zone → Primary zone → Reverse lookup zone
   - Replication scope set to replicate to all DNS servers running on domain controllers in the domain (useful later if I add a second DC)
   - Network: `192.168.0.0/24`